Kirkograal/bot/README.md

-# bot
+# My Discord Bot
-My Discord Bot
+A bot for scrubs like you